arunjosephmathew/arunjosephmathew_Spring_MVCLabSolution/Readme.md

-This is my first Spring MVC project.

-It's about CRUD operations.

-Due to upload issues lib is in another folder.
+This is my first Spring MVC project.It's about CRUD operations.Due to upload issues lib is in another folder.The contents of lib folder is huge.

-ZIP folder is the undistrubed one after deleting lib folder
+ZIP Folder is the UNDISTRUBED one after deleting lib folder